angular-hispano/angular-docs-es/adev-es/src/content/tools/cli/template-typecheck.md

 ## Input setter coercion

-Occasionally it is desirable for the `@Input()` of a directive or component to alter the value bound to it, typically using a getter/setter pair for the input.
+Occasionally it is desirable for the `input()` property of a directive or component to alter the value bound to it, typically using a `transform` function for the input.
 As an example, consider this custom button component:

 Consider the following directive: